rougier/numpy-100/README.rst

       print(D_means)

 #.
-How to get the diagonal of a dot product ? (★★★)
+How to get the diagonal of a dot product? (★★★)

    .. code-block:: python